Updated on 9.28.18

-California is one of 8 states and the District of Columbia that have legalized marijuana for recreational use.
+California is one of nine states plus Washington D.C. that has legalized marijuana for recreational use.
 California’s Proposition 64, the Adult Use of Marijuana Act, went into effect January 1, 2018.
 Nonetheless, California employers are still permitted to ban marijuana use in the workplace.

-While California employers are generally not allowed to randomly drug test employees, they can drug test in these circumstances:
+While employers are generally not allowed to perform random drug testing on employees in California, they can drug test in these circumstances:

 - As part of pre-employment screening

 - As part of a physical examination